 CanSSOC is also supporting ongoing work to develop a coordinated and collaborative national approach to higher education cyber security.
 CANARIE is convening communities of interest and providing funding to support this approach.
 CanSSOC has been selected by the Cybersecurity Advisory Committee (convened by CANARIE) to provide the CanSSOC Threat Feed platform to all NREN-connected institutions as part of CANARIE’s Cybersecurity Initiatives Program.
 (More information on this development will be shared in the coming months).

 CanSSOC is also working to streamline access to its pilot initiatives for members of ORION’s Ontario Cybersecurity Higher Education Consortium (ON-CHEC).
-Ontario institutions can inquire about participating in CanSSOC pilots by emailing ORION at CommunityDev@orion.on.ca.
+Ontario institutions can inquire about participating in CanSSOC pilots by emailing ORION at CommunityDev@orion.on.ca or by submitting an expression of interest online.
 CanSSOC is exploring opportunities for similar partnerships with other NREN organizations.

 Lastly, CanSSOC is exploring a collaboration that will integrate the Threat Feed platform into CIRA’s DNS Firewall service.
 The Threat Feed consolidates multiple threat information sources into a single curated feed and CIRA’s DNS Firewall provides protection against malware and phishing attacks by blocking access to malicious websites.
 Any CanSSOC member that subscribes to this firewall will be able to also access Threat Feed intelligence as part of the service, adding value to both tools.